melowntech/workshop/tutorials/wmts-example.rst

 HTML Page
 ---------

-You as shown in the :ref:`wmts-app` examle, first we add 2 files to your web page, the CSS file and the ``VTS-Browser-JS`` library (minified version)
+You as shown in the :ref:`wmts-app` example, first we add 2 files to your web page, the CSS file and the ``VTS-Browser-JS`` library (minified version)

 .. literalinclude:: srcs/wmts-app.html